 When you have received a booking request from a renter, a button called "send message" appears.
 If you visit MyCamper's website on a mobile phone, you will find the "send message" button at the bottom of the screen, and if you visit the website on a computer, the "send message" button will be on the right side.

 When you have received a new message, you will see a notification at the top right on the website.
 If you then click on "messages", you will get to the whole conversation.
 You will also receive an email notification when the renter sends you a message.
 If you open the e-mail, there is a link that takes you to the conversation on mycamper.com where you can reply to the message.

 As a vehicle owner, you choose when your motorhome or caravan is available for rent.
 If you go to "my vehicle", you can then click on "availability" and "add date".
 There you can fill in when you do not want your vehicle to be available for rent, which can be when you intend to use it yourself or if you put it in winter storage.

 The dates you have chosen for the vehicle not to be available will be displayed as occupied for rental to potential renters.
 This means that you do not have to receive inquiries from renters about periods that you do not want or can not rent out your vehicle.

 Once a booking has been confirmed, this time will also be shown as booked for other potential renters.
 This also means that you do not have to receive requests for these periods.

-Housecar use third-party provider Stripe for all payments made.
+MyCamper use third-party provider Stripe for all payments made.
 Stripe is the world's third largest payment provider and is established in 120 countries.
-All information entered by users on Housecar's website is handled in encrypted form and is not disclosed to third parties.
+All information entered by users on MyCamper's website is handled in encrypted form and is not disclosed to third parties.